NCAA Division I Football Bowl Subdivision: Scheduling

-For non-conference regular season games, FBS teams are free to schedule match-ups against any other FBS team, regardless of conference.
-A small number of FBS teams are independent, and have total control over their own schedule.
+For non-conference regular season games, FBS teams are free to schedule matchups against any other FBS team, regardless of conference.
+A small number of FBS teams are independent and have total control over their own schedule.
 Non-conference games are scheduled by mutual agreement and often involve "home and homes" (where teams alternate as hosts) and long-established rivalries.
-A 2014 study found that teams from the stronger conferences frequently play non-conference games against teams from the weaker conferences or, occasionally, against FCS teams.
-FBS teams are free to schedule up to forty percent of their games against FCS teams, but FBS teams can only use one win per season against an FCS team for the purposes of bowl eligibility.
-Additionally, the FCS opponent must have averaged at least 90% of the FCS limit of 63 scholarship equivalents over a rolling two-year period.
+In order to balance out the difficulty of their in-conference schedules, teams from the stronger conferences frequently play non-conference games against teams from the weaker conferences or, occasionally, against FCS teams.
+FBS teams are free to schedule up to 40% of their games against FCS teams, but FBS teams can only use one win per season against an FCS team for the purposes of bowl eligibility.
+Additionally, the FCS opponent must have averaged at least 80% of the FCS limit of 63 scholarship equivalents over a rolling two-year period.
+(Before the 2022 season, this limit had been 90%.)
 An FBS team must schedule a total of five home games per year; for the purposes of scheduling, a "home game" must take place at a venue in which the team plays 50% of its "home games", although a team is allowed to count one neutral-site game against an FBS team toward the "home game" requirement.
-FBS-FCS games, known as "money games," are often home games for the FBS team, and victories by FCS teams are usually considered to be upsets.
+FBS–FCS games, known as "money games", are often home games for the FBS team, and victories by FCS teams are considered to be upsets.
 FCS teams receive hundreds of thousands of dollars for their participation in these games.

 The Football Bowl Subdivision gets its name from the bowl games that many FBS teams play at the end of the year, although other college divisions also have their own bowl games.
-FBS bowl games are played at the end of the season in December or January, and collectively generate over $400 million per year as of 2012.
-For the 2017–18 bowl season, there were 40 bowl games.
-In order to be bowl eligible, an FBS team must have a winning record.
-In certain cases, 5–7 and 6–7 teams can also be selected to bowls, usually to fill bowl vacancies.
+FBS bowl games are played at the end of the season in December or January.
+During the 2024–25 bowl season, there were 46 FBS bowl games, including four first-round College Football Playoff games and the College Football Playoff National Championship.
+An FBS team typically must have a record of 6–6 or better in order to be bowl eligible.
+In certain cases – usually if not enough teams have such records – 5–7 and 6–7 teams can also be selected to bowls.